Franck-Dernoncourt/v3.0/index.md

 - and it contains high temporal resolution data including lab results, electronic documentation, and bedside monitor trends and waveforms.

 The database supports a diverse range of analytic studies spanning epidemiology, clinical decision-rule improvement, and electronic tool development.

+This website is intended to help researchers to set up and use version 3.0 of the MIMIC-II database.
+Please [help us](contributing.html) to develop and improve the documentation.